AlfreddGco/blog-content-manager/README.md

 ```

 ### Development
 Want to contribute?
 This is a simple project with very few code and easy to understand.
-I will be pending of any commit request you make!
+I will be pending of any pull request you make!